All Episodes

 He asks Stephanopoulos.

-I even bet he's saying, My God, I'll take Donald Trump over this cognitive mess any day right now.
+I even bet he's saying, my God, I'll take Donald Trump over this cognitive mess any day right now.

-Because Trump would have obliterated them when they moved five feet out of whatever area that they had there was part of the agreement.
+Because they wouldn't pull this crap with Trump because Trump would have obliterated them when they moved five feet out of whatever area that they had there was part of the agreement.

 Wouldn't have happened.

-He would have acted swiftly and with mighty overwhelming force.
+He would have acted swiftly and with mighty, overwhelming force.

-We've lost two wars in recently.
+We've lost two wars recently.

-We lost, we certainly lost the war in Vietnam.
+We certainly lost the war in Vietnam, and Joe Biden lost this war.

 Has to happen.

-We we can't be the world's police force.
+We can't be the world's police force.

 I completely agree with that.